Nathan Fillion: In popular culture

-Fillion has been associated with the public artist Martin Firrell since 2009.
+Fillion has been associated with public artist Martin Firrell since 2009.
 He is the subject of two works of contemporary public art by Firrell: Complete Hero (digital projections of text and video portraiture to the West and North elevations of the Guards Chapel, Wellington Barracks, London, 2009) and Metascifi (a digital app investigating American television science fiction series for ideas and strategies for living well).

-Fillion was the 'face' of Complete Hero.
-The artist explained the choice of Fillion as follows: "I wanted to make a piece of work that looked at all kinds of heroism, not just the usual derring-do of white square-jawed men.
+Fillion was the "face" of Complete Hero.
+The artist explained the choice of Fillion as: "I wanted to make a piece of work that looked at all kinds of heroism, not just the usual derring-do of white, square-jawed men.
 But I thought it would be interesting to start with a white, square-jawed man and Nathan Fillion agreed to take part."

-In Metascifi, Fillion discusses the deeper significance of his Firefly character Captain Mal Reynolds, reflecting on some of the universal preoccupations of any human life: death, love, evil, intimacy, power, vulnerability, violence and freedom.
+In Metascifi, Fillion discusses the deeper significance of his Firefly character Captain Mal Reynolds, reflecting on some of the universal preoccupations of any human life: death, love, evil, intimacy, power, vulnerability, violence, and freedom.

-In August 2021, Edmonton City Hall was renamed the Nathan Fillion Civilian Pavilion for 24 hours, after a petition from fans with over 27,000 signatures and support from Fillion's costars in The Suicide Squad.
+In August 2021, Edmonton City Hall was renamed the "Nathan Fillion Civilian Pavilion" for 24 hours, after a petition from fans with over 27,000 signatures and support from Fillion's costars in The Suicide Squad.
+Following the success of the City Hall renaming, in 2024 the Old Strathcona Business Association installed a parklet on Whyte Avenue permanently bearing the Civilian Pavilion name.

 Philanthropy

-In 2007, Fillion and author PJ Haarsma co-founded the non-profit organisation Kids Need to Read, to help inspire children's imaginations by getting more books into underfunded libraries.
+In 2007, Fillion and author PJ Haarsma co-founded the nonprofit organisation Kids Need to Read, to help inspire children's imaginations by getting more books into underfunded libraries.

 Fillion's association with Charity: Water garnered over $60,000 worth of donations in 2019.